yegor256/blog/_drafts/_vars.md

   caption:
 ---

-Only a lazy hasn't written yet that [global variables](https://en.wikipedia.org/wiki/Global_variable) are evil.
+Only lazy people haven't written already about how [global variables](https://en.wikipedia.org/wiki/Global_variable) are evil.
 It started in 1973 when W.&nbsp;Wulf et al. [claimed](https://dl.acm.org/citation.cfm?id=953355) that "the non-local variable is a major contributing factor in programs which are difficult to understand."
 Since then, [many other reasons](http://wiki.c2.com/?GlobalVariablesAreBad)